-Contribution type Detail Employer contributions Super Guarantee (SG) contributions In most cases, your employer is required, by law, to contribute a percentage of your 'ordinary time earnings' to your super (called the super guarantee (SG)), up to the 'maximum contribution base' amount.
-SG contributions are made usually in addition to your salary.
+Employer contribu tions Part 1: About Pearl YourChoice Super Part 2: How super works Part 3: Benefits of investing with Pearl YourChoice Super Part 4: Risks of super Part 5: How we invest your money Part 6: Fees and costs Part 7: How super is taxed Part 8: How to open and operate an Account Part 9: Other important information Super Guarantee (SG) contributions In most cases, your employer is required, by law, to contribute a percentage of your 'ordinary time earnings' to your super (called the super guarantee (SG)), up to the 'maximum contribution base' amount.SG contributions are made usually in addition to your salary.
 In some cases, your employer may be required to pay contributions under an award or other industrial agreement (award contributions).
 SG contributions are required to be paid to an eligible employee.
 An eligible employee is someone who is aged 18 and over and earns \$450 or more (before tax) in a one-month period.
 If you are under the age of 18, you also need to be working over 30 hours per week to be entitled to SG contributions.
 No upper age restrictions apply to SG and award contributions.
 The current SG rate can be found on the Secure Online Portal in the Super caps, rates and thresholds fact sheet which you can access through your financial adviser.
 The SG rate may change from time to time.
 Please refer to the ATO website ato.com.au/super for updated information on the SG rate, 'ordinary time earnings' and the 'maximum contribution base' amount.
-Salary sacrifice You may be able to arrange with your employer to contribute to your super from your before-tax salary (called salary sacrifice).
+Part 10: Key definitions Salary sacrifice You may be able to arrange with your employer to contribute to your super from your before-tax salary (called salary sacrifice).
 Salary sacrifice contributions can be made before age 75.
-After age 67 and before age 75, as long as your total superannuation balance is below \$300,000, you are able to make contributions for twelve months from the end of the financial year in which you last met the work test up to your concessional cap.
-This is known as the work test exemption (eligibility conditions and limits apply).
+After age 67 and before age 75, as long as your total superannuation balance is below \$300,000, you are able to make contributions for twelve months from the end of the financial year in which you last met the work test 1 up to your concessional cap.
+This is known as the work test exemption 2 (eligibility conditions and limits apply).
 There are no limits to the amount you can salary sacrifice unless your agreement with your employer imposes such limits.
-However, you should obtain advice and consider whether your
+However, you

-&lt;sup>1 From 1 July 2020, Australians aged 65 and 66 don't need to meet the 'work test' to make a voluntary contribution.
+1 From 1 July 2020, Australians aged 65 and 66 don't need to meet the 'work test' to make a voluntary contribution.
 The 'work test' is still applicable after you turn age 67 until you turn age 75.
 To meet the 'work test', you must be gainfully employed or self-employed (for reward) for a period of at least 40 hours in a period of 30 consecutive days in the financial year in which the non-concessional contribution is made.